roja-projects-only/ledger-v2-frontend/docs/PRICING_GUIDE.md

 2. **Toggle ON**: Use `customer.customUnitPrice` if set, else fall back to global price

 ### The Solution
 Never calculate totals directly with `sale.unitPrice` or `sale.total`.
 Always use the pricing utilities.
+They mirror the backend contract (`settings.enableCustomPricing`, `settings.unitPrice`, `customer.customUnitPrice`) and fall back to sensible defaults while the Settings context is loading.

 ---